 ZDERCIUC Ion, Chisinau Republic of Moldova

+The figure on the right (the mother), seen from behind, is enclosed in an almost monastic silence.
 Her back becomes a wall – not of rejection, but of protection.
-This positioning creates an emotional asymmetry: one is waiting for an answer, the other perhaps waiting for the courage to give it.
-The work does not say what is expected: a news, a forgiveness, the end, a return.
-It is precisely this lack of explicit narrative that makes the sculpture powerful.
+This positioning creates an emotional asymmetry: one is waiting for an answer, the other is waiting, perhaps, for the courage to offer it.

 Explore the locations in Ungheni where sculptures representing the cultural heritage of the Middle Prut Valley are located.
 Click on the pins to discover the works of art.